OpenTechSchool/www.opentechschool.org/handbooks/city-blueprint.md

  * Document everything: pictures can be tweeted, posted on Facebook (new event, new album!) and uploaded to your Meetup page
  * Share share share

 # You're almost ready!
-Just a couple wise words before you get started
+Just a couple of wise words before you get started
  * For whatever meetup/workshop you do, it is ten times easier if you're joined by someone from the organisational team who has already participated coaching/hosting that event before and knows what it is like, what is supposed to be and how to get there.
  * Different city might need different approaches: don't push something because it worked somewhere else when it doesn't work there.
 Every city and every organisational team is different - and that is a good thing.
 Focus on the events you really want to do and are passionate about.
 That makes everything much easier and people are more likely to join you in your cause.
  * Have fun!